Soluto/Miro/README.md

 mergePolicy: whitelist|blacklist|whitelist-strict # Merging strategy - default: whitelist

 defaultBranch: master # describes the branch that Miro listens to for updating, merging and all operations - default: master

+quiet: false # if set to true, Miro will write less commits on your repo, notifiying you only when merging fails
 ```

 #### mergePolicy (whitelist | blacklist | whitelist-strict)